Donald Cary Williams

 Each of these is, in its own way, a gospel of relaxation.
 They all propose that, in place of the struggle to uncover how things are, careful descriptions of how things appear will suffice.
 None is ambitious enough to set about constructing a positive and systematic epistemology and metaphysics.

-Undeterred by this spirit of the age, Williams continued to insist that philosophical issues are real and large questions, having genuine answers.
-Conceptual analysis, concentration on phenomenological description, or exploration of the vagaries of language, may have their (subordinate) place, but to elevate them to a central position is an evasion of philosophy's main task.
+Undeterred by this spirit of the age, Williams continued to insist that philosophical issues, including those of traditional metaphysics, are real questions with genuine answers (Fisher 2017).
+Conceptual analysis, concentration on phenomenological description, or exploration of the vagaries of language, may have their (subordinate) place, but to elevate them to a central position is an evasion of philosophy’s main task.

 Still worse was the suggestion that philosophical questions are mere surface expressions of a philosopher’s underlying psycho-pathology.
 The claim of Morris Lazerowitz to that effect, suggesting that Bradley’s Absolute Idealism was no more than an intellectual’s poorly expressed death wish, or that McTaggart’s argument against the reality of time a panic fear of change, he met with a stern rebuke (1959, pp 133–56).